apache/beam/templates/README.md

-# Dataflow Flex Template to ingest data from Apache Kafka to Google Cloud Pub/Sub
+# Apache Beam Template to ingest data from Apache Kafka to Google Cloud Pub/Sub

-This directory contains a Dataflow Flex Template that creates a pipeline to read data from a single or multiple topics from [Apache Kafka](https://kafka.apache.org/) and write data into a single topic in [Google Pub/Sub](https://cloud.google.com/pubsub).
+This directory contains an Apache Beam Template that creates a pipeline to read data from a single or multiple topics from [Apache Kafka](https://kafka.apache.org/) and write data into a single topic in [Google Pub/Sub](https://cloud.google.com/pubsub).